alchemauss/mauss/README.md

 ### `checkNum`

-`checkNum` will check an input and return a parsed number if it is one, otherwise it will return the input as is.
+will check an input and return a parsed number if it is one, otherwise it will return the input as is.

 ```js
 checkNum('0');  // 0